riiid/LogsSheetKit/README.md

 ## Usage

-Usage of LogsSheetKit is pretty stright-forward, since LogsSheetKit handles most of the work by itself.
+Usage of LogsSheetKit is pretty straight-forward, since LogsSheetKit handles most of the work by itself.

 In order to log any message, just call LogsSheetManager.shared.log(message: "your message to be logged")